9999years/i-c-the-light/readme.md

 This is in a non-working stage at the moment, so don't expect anything to do anything.

 As soon as I have *something* working, I'll branch off to do further development.

+## License

+I C the Light is licensed under the MIT license, a copy of which is included in `license.txt`.